 Static Muscle Actions

 - Isometric Actions: when the muscle contraction is similar to the resistance.
 This happens when you have your muscles tense but there is no movement.

 Karate application: the maintenance of a Shiko-dachi or any other leg stance while executing Te Waza or Uke Waza Kihon

-I hope this was useful to you to understand better how your and your student’s body work, so you can plan the better exercises for your classes.
+I hope this was useful to you to understand better how you and your student’s bodywork, so you can plan the better exercises for your classes.

 P.S. – Always remember that all types of Strength play their role in Karate.
 You must have a balanced training planning so you can reach the best and healthier Karate you can – for you and your students.
 You will learn all you need at Karate Science Academy…